inlets/inlets-pro/README.md

-# inlets-pro is a Cloud Native Tunnel for L4 TCP traffic
+# inlets-pro is a Cloud Native Tunnel for HTTP and TCP traffic

 <img src="docs/images/inlets-pro-sm.png" width="150px">

 # Overview

-You can use inlets-pro to tunnel out any TCP traffic from an internal network to another network.
+You can use inlets-pro to tunnel out any HTTP or TCP traffic from an internal network to another network.
 This could be green-to-green, or green-to-red, i.e. from internal/private to the Internet.
-It differs from the open source version in that it works at the L4 of the TCP stack and has automatic TLS (auto-tls) encryption built-in.
+It differs from the open source version in that it works at the L4 or L7 level of the TCP stack and has automatic TLS (auto-tls) encryption built-in.

 Given the split control- and data-plane, you can also punch out endpoints into a remote cluster, which are kept private from the Internet, for instance when you need Command & Control, or orchestration of on-premises services, from a central cloud cluster.